vimanasystems/ZeroTrustBSD/README.md

 The design of ZeroTrustBSD’s tactical networking is not theoretical.
 It is derived from **real-world engagements** in sovereign, remote, and post-disaster environments.

-- In **Sint Maarten**, after Hurricane Irma devastated critical infrastructure, the government’s financial and emergency systems were rebuilt using **Starlink and Ubiquiti AirFiber** as primary links, with ZeroTrustBSD enforcing **microsegmentation** between the Central Bank, Prosecutor’s Office, and Maritime Radar.
-The system was deployed in **48 hours**, with full compliance logging and encrypted tunnels.

-- In **Anguilla**, a cross-border interconnection project used **BGP over dark fiber** to link government sites, with ZeroTrustBSD acting as the CE function, enforcing **CARP failover** and **VXLAN segmentation** between departments.
-The system survived a fiber cut due to coastal erosion, with **automatic failover to a microwave backup**.

-- For **Mobile Telecom Company’s Smart Grid** in Sint Maarten, ZeroTrustBSD was deployed to secure **SCADA communications** between power substations and the control center.
-The system used **jails for service isolation**, **Suricata for anomaly detection**, and **Wazuh for FIM on critical OT binaries**.
-All traffic was encrypted with **WireGuard**, and logs were signed and stored on ZFS snapshots.

-- During a **disaster recovery exercise** in the French Caribbean, ZeroTrustBSD was deployed on **Raspberry Pi 4 units** inside waterproof enclosures, powered by solar panels, and connected via **srsRAN + SATCOM and Sub-terrestrial Fiber optics.**.
-The nodes formed a **BGP mesh**, with **CARP for HA**, and enforced **zero-trust access** to emergency services.
-The entire stack was **signed, version-controlled, and auditable**.

 These deployments prove that **sovereignty is not a feature of the cloud**.
 It is a function of **design, discipline, and open-source truth**.

 ## 🛰️ Tactical Networking: Built for War, Not Meetings

 Tactical networking, within the ZeroTrustBSD framework, is not a convenience layer for remote access.
 It is a **survivable communications architecture** engineered for environments where infrastructure is degraded, contested, or absent.
 It assumes failure at every level, from physical links to cryptographic trust and enforces resilience through protocol-level redundancy, cryptographic integrity, and autonomous policy enforcement.

 This is not enterprise networking scaled down.
 It is **military-grade networking scaled out**, designed for sovereignty, mobility, and survival in the most hostile conditions.

 At its core, ZeroTrustBSD treats the network as a **dynamic, hostile, and ephemeral medium**, not a trusted transport.
 Every link is assumed to be monitored, every node potentially compromised, and every route subject to disruption.
 The system responds not with fragility, but with **adaptive resilience**, leveraging a combination of **VXLAN-based microsegmentation**, **BGP-driven topology convergence**, **CARP-based high availability**, and **R-SPAN for passive forensic visibility**.
 These are not features.
 They are **tactical primitives** — the building blocks of a sovereign edge.

 The foundation of this architecture is **VXLAN (Virtual Extensible LAN)**, used to extend Layer 2 segments across IP transport networks.
 Unlike traditional VLANs, which are constrained by physical topology, VXLAN enables **logical segmentation** across geographically dispersed sites, allowing for consistent policy enforcement regardless of physical location.
 In ZeroTrustBSD, VXLAN overlays are terminated at the edge of each enclave, with **anchored `pf.conf` rulesets** enforcing strict inter-segment access control.
 Each segment is treated as a **zero-trust zone**, where identity, not IP address, determines access.

 This model aligns with the **Purdue Enterprise Reference Architecture (PERA)** for industrial control systems, ensuring that OT/ICS environments are isolated from IT and DMZ segments, even when traversing shared underlay networks.

 Routing within this environment is managed through **BGP (Border Gateway Protocol)**, specifically `openbgpd`, the OpenBSD implementation of the protocol.
 BGP is not used here for internet peering, but as a **dynamic control plane for private, secure overlays**.
 It enables **autonomous route convergence** in multi-homed or meshed topologies, allowing for rapid failover when a primary link fails.
 The system maintains multiple paths to critical destinations, with **health-based path selection** using active probing (ICMP, TCP, BFD) to detect link degradation before packet loss occurs.
 This is not static routing with failover scripts.
 It is **self-healing networking**, where the system reacts to environmental changes in real time, without human intervention.